 The Association of Registrars of the Universities and Colleges of Canada (ARUCC) provides leadership in the post-secondary education field and service to its member institutions nationally and internationally, helping foster the advancement of registrarial practices in Canada.
 ARUCC strives to meet the needs of its members by adopting proactive measures reflecting changes in our professional environment.
 Communication amongst members is paramount, and is achieved is via electronic and print media, as well as through conferences, symposia, and the like.

-The Association of Registrars of the Universities of Canada was created in 1964 in response to the professional needs of student administrative services personnel in universities.
+The Association of Registrars of the Universities of Canada was created in 1964 - and incorporated in 2018 - in response to the professional needs of student administrative services personnel in universities.
 In 1974 the Association's name was changed to the Association of Registrars of the Universities and Colleges of Canada to reflect the increasing role of the colleges in this professional field and in the activities of the Association.

 Aims and Objectives

 The aims and objectives of the Association are as follows:

 - To facilitate and promote the networking, communication and the exchange of information relevant to the profession and industry amongst the membership;

 - To promote an awareness of the admission and transfer policies, systems and reporting, and transcription practices amongst post-secondary educational institutions;

 - To promote and support of research, policy studies and other investigations into the practice and management of registrarial administration;